KieranLafferty/passifier/README.md

 Passifier::Pass.create_archive("readme.pkpass", serial, spec, images, signing)
 ```

-The pass that's generated will look something like:
+Passifier will have created the file `readme.pkpass` for you.
+When opened in Passbook, that pass looks something like:

 ![image](http://i.imgur.com/fooaB.jpg)